-According to the SEER cancer statistics, 1,658,370 persons will develop new cancers in 2015 and 589,430 will die from cancer.
-Compared to this, the number of new primary brain tumors (BT), 22,850 or 1.4%, is relatively small.
+The American Cancer Society estimates that 1,898,160 new cases of cancer will develop in 2021 resulting in 608,570 deaths.
+Compared to this, the number of estimated new primary brain tumors (BT), 24,530, or 1.26%, is relatively small.
 However, if one adds metastases from other cancers to the brain, the number of BT increases significantly.
-Primary BT will claim 15,320 lives in 2015, 2.6% of all cancer deaths.
+Primary BT are projected to claim 18,600 lives in 2021, 2.9% of all cancer deaths.
 The incidence of BT shows a peak in childhood followed by a decline till 25 years.
 After this, there is a continuous increase with advancing age.
 Cancer is second only to accidents as a cause of death in children and adolescents, 1 to 19 years old.
 It causes 10.5% of all deaths.
 In that age group, BT, with an average annual age-adjusted incidence rate of 5.42 per 100,000, are the most frequent neoplasm, accounting for about 18% of all cancers.
 The second most common cancer in that age group is leukemia.
 The CNS is among the three leading sites of cancer mortality in the first three decades of life.
 The most frequent BT (all ages) is meningioma (35.6%) followed by glioblastoma (15.4%).

-As in all cancers, the tumor cells of BT display some features normal brain cells.
-This similarity may be obvious in the microscopic appearance and fine structure of tumor cells (especially in low-grade tumors) or revealed by their marker expression patterns, and is the basis of the classification of BT (see table below).
+As in all cancers, the tumor cells of BT display some features of normal brain cells.
+This similarity may be obvious in the microscopic appearance and fine structure of tumor cells (especially in low-grade tumors) or revealed by their marker expression patterns and is the basis of the classification of BT (see table below).
 This phenotypic-histologic classification has been in use for many decades and is also a histogenetic classification, i.e., it reflects our notions of the presumed cells of origin of BT.
 In the latter part of the 20th century, histological and immunohistochemical studies refined the phenotype and identified many new types of BT.
 By the end of the century, brain tumors were classified essentially on the basis of their morphology.
 An abbreviated classification is given below.

 CLASSIFICATION OF BRAIN TUMORS